Simon Legare

-Simon Legare (born September 26, 1989) is a Canadian football offensive lineman who is currently a free agent.
+Simon Legare (born September 26, 1989) is a Canadian former professional football offensive lineman.
 Born in Montreal, Quebec, Legare played CIS football with the Montreal Carabins.
+He's now a firefighter for Service de sécurité incendie de Montréal.
+Also, he's the Offensive Line coach for the Dragons du Collège Saint-Jean-Vianney Football Team, since the 2023-2024 season of the Dragons.

 Professional career

-Montreal Alouettes

-In the 2013 CFL Draft Legare was drafted by the Montreal Alouettes of the Canadian Football League.
+In the 2013 CFL draft Legare was drafted by the Montreal Alouettes of the Canadian Football League.
 He was selected in the 6th round with the 3 pick (47th overall).
 He signed with the Al's on May 13, 2013.
+He became a free agent player and signed with Ottawa Redblacks for 2 years.